a3fckx/alphaevolve/README.md

 ## Limitations

-- Requires OpenRouter API access (costs apply)
+- Requires Gemini API access (costs may apply)
 - Evaluation limited to Python code
 - Sandbox restrictions may affect some algorithms
 - Best for well-defined optimization problems